 Each traditional recipe has many variations, and this happens also for the Spaghetti Carbonara, where variants are characterized by the addition or substitution of ingredients.

-- Spaghetti Carbonara with Cream: many people like to make Spaghetti Carbonara with cream (prepared by replacing an egg with 1 dl of cream) because the dish is more creamy and it has a taste of egg less pronounced.
+- Spaghetti Carbonara with Cream: many people like to make Spaghetti Carbonara with cream (prepared by replacing 1 egg with 1 dl of cream) because the dish is more creamy and it has a taste of egg less pronounced.

 - Parmesan instead of Pecorino Romano: Even for what concerns the cheese there are those who use Parmesan cheese instead of Pecorino Romano or half Parmesan cheese and half Pecorino Romano.
 In this case the taste becomes less strong and flavorful.